 Throughout the calendar year VECTOR is invested in the planning and preparation segments of the emergency management continuum.
 We identify a few major projects each year we wish to undertake, plan for them, raise funds and work the project to completion.
 Projects range from the purely technical to training and human resource development.

 Exercises are a key component of emergency preparedness.
-We develop and run our own internal exercises and integrate with groups including Emergency Social Services, City of Vancouver Emergency Management and others.
+We develop and run our own internal exercises.
+We also join larger exercises with other groups including Emergency Social Services, and Vancouver Emergency Management Agency.

-On the operational side we participate in a number of annual events with our close partner the City of Vancouver including Emergency Preparedness Week and Celebration of Light.
+We operate in a number of annual events with our close partner the City of Vancouver.
+Find VECTOR at Emergency Preparedness Week, Celebration of Light, and Vancouver Pride Parade.

 What can I offer the team?

-Growing an all volunteer emergency communications team requires many hands possessing different skills.
-VECTOR could not continue to flourish without the diversity of experience brought forward by our members.
+Growing and developing an all-volunteer emergency communications team requires many hands with different skills.
+VECTOR’s success relies on the diversity of experience and perspectives our members bring to organizing.